newtang/newtang.github.io/_drafts/carbs.markdown

 **Breakfast**:

- * Full fat Fage greek yogurt, with some berries and a hard boiled egg.
+ * Full-fat Fage greek yogurt, with some berries and a hard boiled egg.
  * Sometimes scrambled eggs and bacon or sausage.
  * Avocado-frozen-berry-greek-yogurt smoothie.